dbcraig/LmRaC/README.md

 ### General Functions

-Though the functions described here read and manipulate data, LmRaC functions can also be used to make other information available to LmRaC.
+Though the functions described here read and manipulate data, LmRaC functions can also be used to make other information available to LmRaC (e.g., retrieving information from APIs or search).
 Try it!
 Let us know what useful functions you've defined and how you've extended LmRaC's functionality.

 ------------------------------------------------------------------------